Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Comparison and contrast with CDM and other models

 and the dimensionless Hubble function $E(z)\equiv (H/H_0)$

 where $E(0)^2=\Omega^0_{_R}+\Omega^0_{_M}+\Omega^0_{_\Lambda}=1$.
 The evolution $\epsilon$-rate is given by Eq.~(\ref{dde0o}).
 The values $\Omega^0_{_R},\Omega^0_{_M}, \Omega^0_{_\Lambda}$ and $H_0$ at $z=0$ are the same as the initial conditions (\ref{today}).
-Here we use the same notations for quantities of the $\tilde\Lambda$CMD and $\Lambda$CMD models.
+Here we use the same notations for quantities of the $\tilde\Lambda$CDM and $\Lambda$CDM models.
 The former is the dark energy and matter interacting solutions to Eqs.~(\ref{dde0o}-\ref{rhoRo}).
 The latter is (\ref{lcdmd}) and (\ref{lcdm}) for the constant dark energy density.
 We have implemented only one observed data point (\ref{today}) for both models.